tom-etchells/PowerCubeSat/README.md

 The Power Model presented here is essentially a minimum working example.
 An overhaul of the GUI and the internal data structures is currently in the works.
 Documentation and a guide for direct user input for more complex geometries and attitudes are to follow.

 The power model has been validated against Thales Alenia Space's power model.
-Further validation, especially against actual on-orbit satellite power data, is planned any assistance would be welcome.
+Further validation, especially against actual on-orbit satellite power data, is planned and any assistance would be welcome.

 Contact tom.etchells@bristol.ac.uk for any queries or assistance.